7 Local SEO Tips for Great Local Search Results

 Now that you have your keywords strategy down – let’s put it to good use.

-Looking at your keyword list (Excel spreadsheet), you will probably notice that you could group together similar keywords to form categories (I call these silos).
+Looking at your keyword list (Excel spreadsheet), you will probably notice that you could group similar keywords to form categories (I call these silos).

 Does your website have a page for each silo category listed on your spreadsheet?
 It should.